zitongcharliedeng/PushUpCounterDiscordBot/README.md

 ### this is how i chose to deploy (free for small scale testing):
 for my pocketbase backend: https://github.com/pocketbase/pocketbase/discussions/537
-for the bot script: https://replit.com/@Zi-TongDeng/PushUpCounterDiscordBot  (remember to create repl secrets instead of .env for your tokens!)
+for the bot script: https://replit.com/@Zi-TongDeng/PushUpCounterDiscordBot  (remember to create repl secrets instead of .env for your tokens!) and also https://replit.com/talk/ask/Hosting-a-Discord-bot-on-Repl/18608 (best reply, but i put 5 mins monitoring interval) to stop timeouts that still occur fsr